ING considers sale of UK, Canadian online banks

 LONDON British Airways owner IAG said it will return 500 million euros (423 million pounds) to investors after reporting higher annual profits on Friday, helped by cost-cutting and lower fuel costs.

-AMSTERDAM Dutch group ING ING.AS, which has been forced to sell assets in return for receiving state aid during the financial crisis, said it is considering the sale of its UK and Canadian online banking units, estimated to be worth about 1.2 billion euros($1.48 billion).
+AMSTERDAM Dutch bank and insurer ING ING.AS, which has been forced to sell assets in return for receiving state aid during the financial crisis, said it is considering the sale of its online banking businesses in the UK and Canada.

-The Dutch banking and insurance group did not give a value for either of the two online banking businesses which it said have 1.8 million customers in Canada and more than 1.5 million in the UK.
+It did not give a value for either of the two online banking units but said they have 1.8 million customers in Canada and more than 1.5 million customers in the United Kingdom.

-But Rabobank analyst Cor Kluis said he valued the two businesses at about 1.2 billion euros ($1.5 billion)- or as much as 2.1 billion euros if excess cash in the Canadian unit was to be included.

-ING received 10 billion euros in Dutch state aid during the 2008 financial crisis.
+ING received 10 billion euros ($12.3 billion) in Dutch state aid during the 2008 financial crisis.

 But it is also selling other assets as it streamlines its businesses and raises funds to repay the state, and the Canadian and UK online banking businesses are part of that review, a spokeswoman for the bank said.